A Computer Prepares – QLab 5 Edition

 Similarly, any accounts used to sync Mail, Contacts, and Calendars can potentially try to access the Internet and take up processing power while doing so, even while network access is disabled.

-Open System Preferences → Internet Accounts, choose an account, and uncheck each service type that you can do without.
+Open System Settings → Internet Accounts, choose an account, and uncheck each service type that you can do without.
 Repeat for each account.

 Limit Internet Access